Table of Contents

 78% | 8,400 | 92% | 9,900 | 1,500 | 37,500 | 450,000 |

-At the prevailing price of clean waste oil at $1.72/Gal in Guam, the additional annual revenue was estimated at $650,000!
+At the prevailing rate of clean waste oil at $1.72/Gal in Guam, the additional annual revenue was estimated at $650,000!

 Subjecting an emulsion to high centrifugal forces in a centrifuge forces the separation of the dispersed phase from the carrier phase.
 This process is referred to as ‘breaking’ an emulsion.